yossirot/qradar-universal-cloud-rest-api/CONTRIBUTING.md

 - Add your workflow file(s) to the appropriate folder(s)
 - Commit your changes and create a pull request

-Once your pull request is reviewed and approved, we will post your workflow(s) here for others to consume.
+Once your pull request is reviewed and approved, we will post your workflow(s) here for others to use.
 We may also feature particularly innovative or useful workflows on our website or in our marketing materials.